For a Dreamy Night

 BRAT

-Situated in an old printing house in Shoreditch, BRAT pays tribute to the Basque traditions with wood-fired cooking and fish that’s simply divine.
-The must-try?
-The whole turbot, crispy on the outside, melt-in-your-mouth inside.
-Be sure to make a reservation, it's always packed.
+Set in an old printing house in Shoreditch, BRAT pays tribute to Basque traditions with wood-fired cooking and some irresistibly smoked fish.
+The highlight?
+The whole turbot, crispy on the outside and meltingly tender inside.
+Make a reservation, it's always packed.
 And it's easy to see why!

 Voir cette publication sur Instagram